-The Bachelor of Midwifery degree provides a broad foundation for professional midwifery practice and leads to eligibility to apply for registration as a midwife in Australia and overseas.
-This course is underpinned by a strong woman centred philosophy and is taught by passionate midwives who are engaged with the practice and profession of midwifery.
+The Bachelor of Midwifery degree provides a broad foundation for professional midwifery practice and leads to eligibility to apply for registration as a midwife in Australia.
+This course is underpinned by a strong woman- centred philosophy and is taught by passionate midwives who are engaged with the practice and profession of midwifery.

-Graduates will be prepared to work with diverse communities in a variety of settings including birth centers, regional and rural maternity units as well as tertiary hospitals.
-They will be skilled at working with the childbearing woman, her significant others and other health professionals to optimise the woman's childbirth experience.
-They will also be well placed to contribute to the development of services, policies and research into maternity care.
+Graduates are prepared to work with diverse communities in a variety of settings including birth centers, regional and rural maternity units and tertiary hospitals.
+They are skilled at working with the childbearing woman, her significant others and a range of other health professionals to optimise the woman's childbirth and mothering experience.
+Graduates will also be well placed to contribute to the development of services, policies and research into maternity care.

 Postgraduate Midwifery Programs

 The postgraduate Midwifery programs aim to support maternity services in the delivery of high quality maternity care through developing the knowledge and skills of midwives in:

 - Leadership and innovation